-The stable is set apart from the main house and consists a spacious & airy living room with a mezzanine floor containing the bedroom area.
+The stable is set apart from the main house and consists of a spacious & airy living room with a mezzanine floor containing the bedroom area.
 It has its own fully equipped kitchen and wet-room shower/WC.
 The stable also has free broadband Wi-Fi.

 Whether visiting friends & relations, taking a holiday or visiting the area on business we believe that we have created the perfect accommodation for you.

-Dogs are welcome, at additional cost, provided they are well behaved and accompanied at all times.
+A single dog is welcome, at additional cost, provided they are well behaved and accompanied at all times.

 We have undercover cycle storage that you may use for the duration of your stay whether you happen to be passing through or staying longer to take advantage of cycling in this beautiful area.